-Kim Parmer has taught around the DC area at American Dance Institute, Joy of Motion Dance Center, The Washington Ballet and is the Artistic Director of Georgetown University Dance Company.
+Kim Parmer has taught around the DC area at American Dance Institute, Joy of Motion Dance Center, The Washington Ballet and is the former Artistic Director of Georgetown University Dance Company.
 Originally from Long Island, she has studied with renowned teachers, Maggie Black, Elena Kunikova and Fabrice Herrault.
 She attended North Carolina School of the Arts, where she studied with Melissa Hayden, and the Walnut Hill School under the direction of Michael Owen.
 Ms. Parmer is a former dancer, choreographer, and rehearsal director for MOVEIUS Contemporary Ballet and has danced with regional companies in the Boston, Chicago, and New York City area.
 Ms. Parmer holds her B.A. in Psychology from Boston University and is a certified teacher in the ABT® National Training Curriculum, levels Primary-Seven.
 Under the tutelage of Raymond Lukens, Franco De Vita and Susan Koff, Ms. Parmer is a graduate of New York University's Master's program in Dance Education with a concentration in American Ballet Theatre Ballet Pedagogy.

 CHRISTINE DOYLE, Pre-Ballet, Ballet